 A Bunny That Refuses Food Is A Bunny In Crisis !

 (Be sure to keep a copy of this information in your emergency kit.)

 There will be times in your bunny’s life when he rejects food or a favorite treat.
 What your bunny is telling you is that he feels sick.
 If you are not prepared to respond immediately, your bunny may be dead in as few as 12 hours.
 Routinely give your bunny the opportunity to tell you he is sick by offering a favorite food in the morning and evening.

 Humans who feel sick can wait and see if they improve and, oftentimes, we will feel better later.
 That doesn’t work with bunnies.
 When a bunny refuses food, he has already entered a downward spiral.
 Muscles that push food through the intestines are slowing, bacteria are proliferating and creating gas, pain is building, body temperature may be dropping, leading to shock and death.
-(Rabbits can not "burp" so gas becomes trapped inside.)
+(Rabbits can not "burp" or vomit, so gas becomes trapped inside.)

 When your bunny rejects food, you must:

 2. Take your bunny to a rabbit-expert vet as quickly as possible.

 A veterinarian specializing in rabbits will take x-rays to identify the problem.
 X-rays are costly but necessary so your vet can see if your bunny has indigestion, gas, blockage, tooth spur that is cutting into the cheek or tongue, stones, or something else.
 Also, your vet can do things that you cannot do at home, such as giving fluids and prescription pain medication.
 You should try to stabilize your bunny until you get to the vet.
 To do so, you must have an emergency kit with the necessary tools.